 1. They do not respect you

 Respect is the essence of any successful relationship, and when there’s a lack of respect in a relationship, it indicates an imbalanced partnership.
 If you feel your partner doesn’t respect your feelings, thoughts, goals, and needs, you should be concerned.
 A disrespectful partner will disapprove your opinions and decisions, look down upon you, and neglect your efforts to make your relationship happy.
-If your partner manifests all these signs of disrespect, it might be time for you to walk away.
+If your partner manifests all these signs of disrespect, it might be time for you to walk away and cut ties with him.

 2. There’s no trust between you

-If there is no trust between you two, your relationship is bound to crumble.
-When your partner knows about your insecurities but still does not feel the need to resolve them and gain your trust, and if their actions and words do not merit your confidence, it is time to walk away from the relationship.
+If there is no trust between you two, your relationship is bound to crumble and break off.
+When your partner knows about your insecurities but still does not feel the need to resolve them and gain your trust, and if their actions and words do not merit your confidence, withdraw from the relationship and walk away.

 3. They do not value you

 Love blooms when you value each other and care for each other.
 A partner who values you will ask for your opinion on important matters, give you space to take up your hobbies and interests, and do everything they possibly can to keep you happy.
-If you feel that none of these are happening and your relationship has become one-sided, you should rethink if you should be in this relationship.
+If you feel that none of these are happening and your relationship has become one-sided, you should consider separation and rethink why you are in such a relationship.

 4. There is abuse involved

-The relationship should be ended the moment abuse begins.
+The relationship should end the moment abuse begins.
 Physical abuse is not the only kind of abuse you should be worried about.
 Verbal abuse, emotional abuse, sexual abuse, and any form of abuse should not be tolerated.
 Abuse majorly impacts your self-esteem, sense of identity, and confidence, and may even lead to depression.
-If there is abuse involved, you should walk away without giving your partner a second chance.
+If there is abuse involved, you should terminate the relationship without giving your partner a second chance.

 5. The relationship has become toxic